snonux/foo.zone/gemfeed/2025-05-02-terminal-multiplexing-with-tmux-fish-edition.md

 ## Shell aliases

-Since last week, I switched to the Fish shell.
-As a result, I also had to convert all my tmux helper scripts (mentioned in this blog post) to Fish.
+Since last week, I am playing a bit with the Fish shell.
+As a result, I also converted all my tmux helper scripts (mentioned in this blog post) from Z-Shell to Fish.

 [https://fishshell.com](https://fishshell.com)